On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Introduction

-\emph{Organization.} The remainder of the paper is organized as follows.
-We introduce the model and preliminaries in Section \ref{sec:prelim}.
-We perform concave analysis on the value function in \ref{sec:concavity} and discuss its application on price optimization in \ref{sec:pricing}.
-We conclude in Section \ref{sec:conclusion}.
-All proofs, auxiliary results, and additional examples are provided in the appendix.
+\paragraph{Organization} The remainder of the paper is organized as follows.
+In \Cref{sec:prelim}, we introduce the model and preliminaries.
+In \Cref{sec:concavity}, we analyze concavity under homogeneous patience levels, and in \Cref{sec:diff_theta} we extend the analysis to heterogeneous patience.
+Applying these theoretical insights, \Cref{sec:pricing} develops an algorithmic approach to the price optimization problem, followed by several extensions in \Cref{sec:pricing_extension}.
+Finally, we conclude in \Cref{sec:conclusion}.
+All proofs, auxiliary results, and additional examples and computational experiments are deferred to the appendix.